arthurkrieff/connected_components/README.md

 - Email EU Communication Network

 # Methods
-We applied the algorithms using:
+We applied the algorithm using:
-- an RDD method
+- Spark RDDs
-- a Dataframe method
+- Spark Dataframes

 # Credits
 This project was made with the contribution of Aicha BOKBOT, Delong LI and Arthur KRIEFF.